aws-solutions/media-services-application-mapper/REST_API.md

 The response from the command line should be `{"message":"saved"}`

-From here you can refresh your browser and you will see the new Channel appear on the Tile View
+From here you can refresh your browser and you will see the new Channel appear on the Tile View.
 ![Tile-1 Added](images/added-tile.png)

 From the example above you might notice that the "--raw-data", parameter is what generates the items in your new Channel.
-It's a combination of the ARN numbers of those AWS objects.
-This "raw-data" can be a single item or many items in json format.
+It's a list of the ARN numbers for those AWS objects.
+This "raw-data" can be a single arn number or multiple arn numbers in json format.

-## Deleteing a Channel from the Tile View
+### Deleteing a Channel from the Tile View
 This operation requests the same URL, however the key difference is what Type of request it is, in this case as opposed to `Post` this is a `Delete`
 ```
 curl --location --request DELETE 'https://<API-Gateway-Endpoint>/msam/channel/Tile-1' \